Do you have questions about the application process that we haven’t answered? We can help.

 Letter of recommendation

 Submit a letter of recommendation that specifically addresses your potential for doctoral study.
-Follow the OTD application guidelines.
+Follow the P-OTD application guidelines.

 UIC Professional application form (second year students only)